-All of the Plan's investments are in the State of New Jersey Cash Management Fund ("CMF").
+All of the Plan's investments are in the State of New Jersey Cash Management Fund (the "CMF").
 The New Jersey Division of Investments manages the CMF, which is available on a voluntary basis for investment by State and certain non-State participants.
 The CMF is considered to be an investment trust fund as defined in GASB Statement No. 31, Certain Investments and External Investment Pools.
-The CMF invests in U.S. Government and Agency Obligations, Commercial Paper, Corporate Obligations and Certificates of Deposit.
+The CMF invests in U.S. government and agency obligations, commercial paper, corporate obligations and certificates of deposit.
 Units of ownership in the CMF may be purchased or redeemed on any given business day (excluding State holidays) are the unit cost of value of \$1.00.
 Participant shares are valued on a fair value basis.
-The CMF pays interest to participants on a monthly basis.
+The CMF pay interest to participants on a monthly basis.

-Discount Rate - The discount rate used to measure the OPEB Liability at June 30, 2019 and 2018 were 3.50% and 3.87%, respectively.
+Discount Rate - The discount rate used to measure the OPEB liability at June 30, 2020 and 2019 were 2.21% and 3.50%, respectively.
 This represents the municipal bond return rate as chosen by the State.
 The source is the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 As the long-term rate of return is less than the municipal bond rate, it is not considered in the calculation of the discount rate, rather the discount rate is set at the municipal bond rate.

-Health Care Trend Assumptions - For the June 30, 2019 measurement date, the trend rate for pre-Medicare medical benefits is initially 5.7% and decreases to a 4.5% long-term trend rate after eight years.
+Health Care Trend Assumptions - For the June 30, 2020 measurement date, the trend rate for pre-Medicare medical benefits, is initially 5.6% and decreases to a 4.5% long-term trend rate after seven years.
+For post-65 medical benefits, the actual fully-insured Medicare Advantage trend rates for fiscal year 2021 through 2022 are reflected.
+The rates used for 2023 and 2024 are 21.83% and 18.53%, respectively, trending to 4.5% for all future years.
+For prescription drug benefits, the initial trend rate is 7.00% and decreases to a 4.5% long-term trend rate after seven years.

+For the June 30, 2019 measurement date, the trend rate for pre-Medicare medical benefits is initially 5.7% and decreases to a 4.5% long-term trend rate after eight years.
 For post-65 medical benefits, the actual fully-insured Medicare Advantage trend rates for fiscal year 2020 are reflected.
 The assumed post-65 medical trend is 4.5% for all future years.
 For prescription drug benefits, the initial trend rate is 7.5% and decreases to a 4.5% long-term trend rate after eight years.

-For the June 30, 2018 measurement date, the trend rate for pre-Medicare preferred provider organization (PPO) and health maintenance organization (HMO) medical benefits is initially 5.8% and decreases to a 5.0% long-term trend rate after eight years.
-For self-insured post-65 PPO and HMO medical benefits, the trend rate is 4.5%.
-For prescription drug benefits, the initial trend rate is 8.0% decreasing to a 5.0% long-term trend rate after seven years.
-The Medicare Advantage trend rate is 4.5% and will continue in all future years.